 The privilege generally stays in effect even after the attorney-client relationship ends, and even after the client dies.
 In other words, the lawyer can never divulge the client's secrets without the client's permission, unless some kind of exception (see below) applies.
 (United States v.
 White, 970 F.2d 328 (7th Cir.
 1992); Swidler & Berlin v.
 United States, 524 U.S. 399 (1998).)

 The attorney-client privilege is, strictly speaking, a rule of evidence.
 It prevents lawyers from testifying about, and from being forced to testify about, their clients' statements.
 Independent of that privilege, lawyers also owe their clients a duty of confidentiality.
 The duty of confidentiality prevents lawyers from even informally discussing information related to their clients' cases with others.
-They must keep private almost all information related to representation of the client, even if that information didn't come from the client.
+They must ordinarily keep private almost all information related to representation of the client, even if that information didn't come from the client.

 Lawyer-client communications are covered by the attorney-client privilege only if the circumstances lend themselves to confidentiality.
 For example, clients who speak to their lawyers about pending lawsuits in private, with no one else present, can reasonably expect secrecy.
-If someone were to surreptitiously record the conversation, that recording would probably be inadmissible in court.
+If someone were to secretly record the conversation, that recording would probably be inadmissible in court.

 But a client who speaks to a lawyer in public wouldn't be able to prevent someone who overheard the conversation from testifying about it.
 Similarly, a client can forfeit the attorney-client privilege by repeating a conversation with an attorney to someone else, or by having a third person present during a conversation with the lawyer.
 No matter who hears or learns about a communication, however, the lawyer typically remains obligated not to repeat it.